antronerds/r2-tutorials/original/R2Tutorials.md

     aligned the sequences used to generate the reporters on the array (in the case of Affymetrix microarrays).
 This view can be used to inspect the quality of a reporter.
-Note that the reporter “242046\_at” is aligned to the genomic region of the MYCN reference sequence, but that it’s color is different from the rest (colored in red).
+Note that the reporter ï¿½242046\_atï¿½ is aligned to the genomic region of the MYCN reference sequence, but that itï¿½s color is different from the rest (colored in red).
 In addition in this particular case the reporter is also located in the intronic (light shaded color) region which is also a reason not to pick a certain probeset.
 Indeed, if we compare the